dewi-alliance/helium-etl-lite/README.md

 ETL Lite relies on Helium's [blockchain-node]() to extract its data.

-**NOTE**: ETL Lite will only load data as old as the snapshot loaded in blockchain-node.
+**NOTE**: ETL Lite will only load data as old as the height of the snapshot loaded in blockchain-node.
+For more historical data please use Helium's [Full ETL](https://github.com/helium/blockchain-etl/).

 ## Get Started